galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 # Get data

-We will use long reads sequencing data: CLR (continus long reads) from PacBio sequencing of Mucor mucedo genome.
+We will use long reads sequencing data: CLR (continuous long reads) from PacBio sequencing of *Mucor mucedo* genome.
 This data is a subset of data from NCBI.
 We will also use later a reference genome assembly downloaded from the [JGI website](https://mycocosm.jgi.doe.gov/Mucmuc1/Mucmuc1.info.html).
 This reference genome was assembled using the same PacBio data, we will use it as a comparison with our own assembly.

 ## Get data from Zenodo